 Naturally, technical committees and subsequent subcommitees were formed, and in 2009, 722 emoji had been assigned numerical identifiers.
 In 2010, an additional 608.
 The first umbrella with rain drops, the first hot pepper, the first frisky eggplant.
 But as emoji’s popularity and demand surged, so did the criticism.

 The Unicode Consortium is subsidized solely by donations and a variety of different memberships.
 Unsurprisingly, massive tech companies such as Google, Apple, Adobe, Facebook are among the few to pay the annual $18,000 fee for a full membership.
 Perhaps more surprisingly, the Sultanate of Oman’s Ministry of Endowments & Religious Affairs does, too.
 As you might expect, they don’t sign up for this level of membership out of the kindness of their hearts, but because they have a vested interest in standardizing digital communication.
 A full membership comes with the right to vote on changes to the Standard, and consequently, on which emoji end up making it into the lexicon.
 And that’s the source of Emojination’s beef.
 It’s not in our hands, the hands of the People.
 It’s in the hands of the privileged few.
-And coincidently or not, quite a few of those hands belong to white American males in tech — not exactly a representation of the world’s diversity.

 When emoji first came on the scene, all of the skin tones for hand gestures and faces were a default Simpson yellow.
 But since different cultures were being represented by flags, foods, symbols, and objects, why shouldn’t emojis’ skin tones reflect different ethnicities as well?